 Approved protocol for proposals involving human participants or animals

-If you have not already, develop your protocol to submit to the appropriate IRB if the proposal involves human participants, or IACUC if proposal involves animals.
+The protocol to submit to the appropriate IRB if the proposal involves human participants, or IACUC if proposal involves animals should be developed.
 Some sponsors may require IRB or IACUC approval before officially granting an award, which can delay receiving funds if you wait until official notice to begin working on your protocol.

-- For Campus IRB protocols, you can submit your protocol prior to receiving official notice, and the IRB can provide a delayed onset approval (will need to write a justification).
+- For Campus IRB protocols: Protocol should be submitted prior to receiving official notice, and the IRB can provide a delayed onset approval (will need to write a justification).

-- For Duke Health IRB protocols, review the notice carefully for requirements.
+- For Duke Health IRB protocols, the notice should be carefully reviewed for requirements.
 In some cases, a statement indicating that the protocol will be reviewed is sufficient.
-In other cases, the standard protocol submission process, including review through your CRU or Oversight Organization, will apply.
+In other cases, the standard protocol submission process, including review through CRU or Oversight Organization, will apply.

 - Depending on the agency or sponsor, IACUC can conduct a congruency review and provide a letter of pending review.